 To dress up the burlap a bit, I took one long piece of navy and white grosgrain ribbon and wrapped it around the center of the box.

 Rather than mess with the glue again, I simply ripped off small pieces of double sided tape and attached the ribbon to the burlap that way.
-It only took a minute or two and changed the whole look of the flower box.
+It only took a minute or two and changed the whole look of my DIY flower box.

 And my DIY flower box centerpiece was complete: